Mar 04, 2019

 “Dr. Tree told me that with the MR-linac the physicians could hit the exact right spot on the prostate – which would mean I should experience very little in the way of side effects,” Mr. Dolling recalls.
 “If I had chosen surgery I could have been out of action for three months or longer, not to mention the complications that can happen with surgery.
 With radiotherapy I could still carry on working as usual.
 That’s why I jumped at the change to be in the PRISM trial.”

-As luck would have it, Mr. Dolling was among the first patients to be recruited for the PRISM study and then was selected to be the UK’s first patient, and only the third worldwide, to be treated with Elekta Unity.
+As luck would have it, Mr. Dolling was among the first patients to be recruited for the PRISM study and then was selected to be the UK’s first patient to be treated with Elekta Unity – and only the third worldwide.

 The installation of the MR linac has been made possible by a £10 million grant from the Medical Research Council to the ICR, London, with additional support from The Royal Marsden Cancer Charity.